Rotating the Color Glass Condensate: Numerical Stability of NLO BK

 We now turn to the numerical analysis of the evolution equation Eq.\,\eqref{eq:composite-dipole-RG}.
 To demonstrate its stability, we solve it numerically using a simple initial condition inspired by the McLerran–Venugopalan (MV) model \cite{PhysRevD.49.2233,PhysRevD.49.3352}, given by

 where $Q_0=1.0$ GeV is the initial saturation scale and $\Lambda=0.2$ GeV is an infrared scale.
 We employ a fixed coupling constant $\bar{\alpha}_s = 0.3$; the inclusion of running-coupling effects is expected to further enhance the stability of the solution by suppressing short-distance contributions.
 The convergence of the numerical results with respect to all technical parameters entering the discretized evolution was verified (see the Supplemental Material for a brief discussion of the most relevant tests).
-A detailed study of the impact of various running-coupling prescriptions~\cite{PhysRevD.75.014001,IANCU2015643}, together with a comprehensive stability analysis, will be presented elsewhere.
+The numerical results presented here are intended as a proof of principle; a comprehensive and systematic numerical study of the NLO BK equation, including detailed investigations of initial conditions and running–coupling prescriptions~\cite{PhysRevD.75.014001,IANCU2015643}, is currently underway and will be reported in a forthcoming separate publication.
+Nevertheless, we have performed preliminary checks showing that these observations are robust under different initial conditions, including the MV and Golec–Biernat–Wüsthoff (GBW) initial conditions \cite{PhysRevD.49.2233,Golec-Biernat:1998zce}, as well as different running-coupling prescriptions, including the Brodsky–Lepage–Mackenzie (BLM) \cite{Brodsky:1982gc} and Balitsky \cite{Balitsky:2006wa} prescriptions.
+It would be interesting to further solve Eq.~\eqref{eq:composite-dipole-RG} including impact-parameter dependence for a non-homogeneous target, following~\cite{Cepila:2024qge}.

 Fig.\,\ref{fig:one} shows the evolved quantity $\bar{N}_{12} = 1 - \bar{S}_{12}$ for two representative rapidities, $Y = 5.0$ and $Y = 10.0$.
 The evolution remains stable throughout the phenomenologically relevant rapidity range, extending beyond the kinematic reach of existing DIS measurements at HERA~\cite{H1:2015ubc}, up to $Y = \ln(\zeta / \mu^2) \simeq 10$.
-At larger rapidities, residual anti-collinear double-logarithmic instabilities begin to appear, signaling the onset of higher-order effects.
-These contributions are expected to be tamed by next-to-next-to-leading order (NNLO) corrections, which become relevant when $\bar{\alpha}^3 Y \sim 1$, thereby ensuring the perturbative stability and consistency of the framework across the full kinematic domain.
+At larger rapidities, residual anti-collinear double-logarithmic and collinear single logarithmic instabilities begin to appear, signaling the onset of higher-order effects.
 Various strategies have been proposed to address these anti-collinear logarithms through an all-order resummation implemented in the kernel of the RG equation~\cite{Iancu:2015vea,Ducloue:2019ezk}.
+This breakdown of truncated perturbation theory is, in any case, expected: as $Y$ increases—typically for $Y \gtrsim 1/\alpha_s^3$—next-to-next-to-leading order (NNLO) and higher-order corrections become important and must be included.

 The inset in Fig.\,\ref{fig:one} displays the results obtained using the same initial condition evolved with the standard NLO BK equation.
 In this case, as first noticed in~\cite{Lappi:2015fma}, the double-logarithmic contribution dominates the evolution and rapidly drives $\bar{N}_{12}$ to unphysical negative values.